 The City of Fort Worth’s Public Events Department oversees the operations of downtown’s Fort Worth Convention Center and Arena, as well as the Will Rogers Memorial Center and Coliseum in the Cultural District.
 The two event facilities welcome more than 3 million visitors each year from conventions, sporting events, national equestrian and livestock events, consumer shows and corporate and social events.

 Any outdoor gathering on public or private property that attracts more than 500 attendees, requires a street to be closed, sells food or beverages, or uses tents, stages, bleachers, fireworks, open flames or portable toilets requires a permit through the Office of Outdoor Events.
 Learn more here»

 Will Rogers Venue Taxes

-As part of the funding for the city's share of the new Dickies Arena, the Fort Worth City Council adopted three venue taxes in June 2017 to be assessed for all events taking place at Will Rogers Memorial Center and Dickies Arena.
-The taxes were previously approved by voters in a Nov.
+As part of the funding for the City's share of Dickies Arena, the Fort Worth City Council adopted three venue taxes in June 2017 to be assessed for all events taking place at Will Rogers Memorial Center and Dickies Arena.
+The taxes were approved by voters in a Nov.
 4, 2014 election.
 These venue taxes include an Admissions Tax, Parking Tax and a Livestock Facility Use Tax.
 The adopted rules and reporting forms are available to download below.

 WRMC Venue Taxes and Forms